carstenjacobsen/soroban-examples/account/README.md

 Then we check for the standard token function names and verify that for these function we don't exceed the spending limits.

 ## Tests
+There are multiple steps to running this example, so for demontration purposes, running the test is a simple way to try out the contract.
+The test file also demonstrates how to use the contract in details.
 From the root of the contract run this command to test the smart contract:

 ```
 cargo test